UNESCO Dedicates 2023 Intl Day Of Education To Afghan Girls, Women - UrduPoint

 UNESCO Dedicates 2023 Int'l Day Of Education To Afghan Girls, Women

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 20th Jan, 2023 ) :Barring girls and young women from classrooms in Afghanistan could wipe out huge gains made in education and create 'lost generation', the UN's educational and cultural organization has warned.
+UNITED NATIONS, (UrduPoint / Pakistan Point News - 21st Jan, 2023 ) :Barring girls and young women from classrooms in Afghanistan could wipe out huge gains made in education and create "a lost generation", the UN's educational and cultural organization has warned.

-The Paris-based UN Educational, Scientific and Cultural Organization (UNESCO) announced on Thursday that it was dedicating the International Day of Education on January 24, to the Afghan women and girls.
+The Paris-based UN Educational, Scientific and Cultural Organization (UNESCO) announced on Thursday that it was dedicated to the International Day of Education on 24 January, to Afghan women and girls.

 "No country in the world should bar women and girls from receiving an education.
 Education is a universal human right that must be respected," UNESCO's Director-General Audrey Azoulay, said in a statement.